FE-BE-Microdegrees/Subjects/Programming-Basics/Topics/Operators/README.md

 ```javascript
 let x = 5 + 10; // 5 and 10 are operands, + is the operator. x is the variable that stores the result of the operation
 ```

+## What is an Expression?

+An expression is a combination of values, variables, operators, and functions that are evaluated to produce a result.
+For example, `2 + 3` is an expression that evaluates to `5`.
+Expressions can be used to perform calculations, manipulate strings, and more.

+## Relationship between Operators and Expressions:

+- The primary relationship is that operators are used within expressions to define the kind of operation being performed on the operands.
+An expression might consist of a simple operation with only one operator (like x + y) or a more complex operation with multiple operators (like (x + y) * (a - b)).
+- The type of the operator dictates the type of the expression.
+For instance, arithmetic operators create arithmetic expressions, logical operators create logical expressions, and so on.
+- The evaluation of expressions often follows a specific order of operations, determined by the precedence and associativity of the operators involved.

 ## Operator Types